You are currently viewing Rediscovering Kas Pathar today in 2025

 Management of Kaas Plateau:

-Water supply: There is a dedicated team in charge of all water-related activities.
-To ensure hygiene and sanitation in Kas Pathar today, water tankers are brought in from Satara to supply water for the toilets during the busy tourist season.
+Water supply: To quench the thirst of its inhabitants, the area has a separate team that takes care of all water-related activities, and brings in water tankers from Satara to supply clean water for the toilets that get busy during the peak tourist season.

 Office: A temporary facility has been set up for administrative purposes, record-keeping, and managing online booking data.